openstack/nova-specs/specs/newton/implemented/compute-node-inventory-newton.rst

 exposes NUMA topology resources.

 For example, let us assume we have a compute node that exposes 2 NUMA nodes (cells), each with 4 cores and 8 threads.
-We would set the the min_unit and max_unit values of the inventory records to the single-NUMA-cell constraints and the total value to the combined number of the resource.
+We would set the min_unit and max_unit values of the inventory records to the single-NUMA-cell constraints and the total value to the combined number of the resource.
 So, for instance, for the `NUMA_CORES`, we'd set total to 8 (2 sockets having 4